shiroyuki/Tori/docs/source/manual/introduction.rst

 Introduction
 ************

-Tori is a micro web framework, based on the latest release of Facebook's Tornado Framework, and a collection of libraries, e.g. ORM for MongoDB.
-It supports both Python 2.6, 2.7, and 3.3+.
+Tori is a collection of libraries, a micro web framework based on Facebook's Tornado framework 2.x and the ORM for MongoDB and supports Python 2.7+ and Python 3.3+.

 Before using
 ------------